Suspension of the liberalization regime of certain foreign investments in Spain

 Transitional suspension of the liberalization of certain direct foreign investments made by residents of other European Union and European Free Trade Association countries

-The Transitional Provision of the Royal Decree-Law 34/2020 also set forth a transitional regime for the suspension of the liberalization of certain direct foreign investments made by residents of other European Union and European Free Trade Association countries until 30 June 2021.
+The Transitional Provision of the Royal Decree-Law 34/2020 also set forth a transitional regime for the suspension of the liberalization of certain direct foreign investments made by residents of other European Union and European Free Trade Association countries which was first expected to last until 30 June 2021 but which has, since then, been successively extended three times, currently until 31 December 2024.

 The regime of suspension of the liberalization of certain foreign direct investments in Spain regulated in sections 2 and 5 of Article 7 bis of Law 19/2003 shall apply as well, until 31 December 2021, to foreign direct investments made by residents of other European Union and European Free Trade Association countries: (i) in companies listed in Spain; or (ii) in unlisted companies if the value of the investment exceeds EUR 500 million.
 For these purposes, companies whose shares are wholly or partly admitted to trading on an official Spanish secondary market and which have their registered office in Spain will consider to be listed in Spain.